 Health-related factors associated with a low anion gap are unlikely to cause symptoms.
 And in most cases, this reading stems from a mistaken calculation.

 A person with acidosis, and thus a high anion gap reading, may have no symptoms or have symptoms related to the underlying health issue.
 These symptoms may include:

 - low blood pressure

 When a person has higher levels of alkali in their blood, they may also have:

 - a headache

 - heart palpitations

-A low or high anion gap alone cannot diagnose a medical condition, so a doctor will perform a variety of other tests before making a treatment plan.
+Measuring the anion gap alone cannot confirm any diagnosis, so a doctor performs a variety of other tests before making a diagnosis and a treatment plan.

-A range of underlying medical conditions can affect the body’s pH levels.
-Calculating the anion gap can help a doctor determine the underlying cause of the abnormality.
+A range of medical conditions can disrupt the balance of the body’s pH levels.
+Calculating the anion gap can help a doctor determine the cause of an imbalance.